 While India is certainly late to the development of an indigenous satellite navigation system, it’s still a huge advancement as only a handful of countries have made to the elite club so far.
 In case you are unaware, India has announced its autonomous satellite navigation system for public use after 7 years of rigorous development, testing, and evaluation.
 Starting this year, you can have commercial smartphones, fitness bands, and vehicles with the NavIC positioning system.
-In a way, it will replace GPS as we know it and that is going to be fascinating to watch, at least in India.
+In a way, it will replace GPS, and that is going to be fascinating to watch, at least in India.
 So, if you want to learn, what is NavIC and how it is better than GPS then go through our explainer point by point.

 What is NavIC: A Brief Introduction

 Before we wade into technicality, let’s first know what NavIC stands for.
-NavIC is a short-form for Navigation with Indian Constellation and is a popular moniker among the general public for India’s GPS alternative.
+NavIC is a short form for Navigation with Indian Constellation and is a popular moniker among the general public for India’s GPS alternative.
 Actually, the name of the project is IRNSS which elaborates to Indian Regional Navigation Satellite System.
 By now, you might have got a faint idea about the objective of NavIC but let me explain thoroughly.

 NavIC is a regional navigation satellite system built by India for India.
 It’s designed by ISRO for accurate real-time positioning, timing services, and messaging.
 Basically, it’s an alternative to GPS (Global Positioning System) which is developed and run by the US.
 The prime difference between NavIC and GPS is that the former is built primarily for India including some neighboring countries whereas GPS (US) offers coverage of all regions around the globe.